 - AARP TEK - TEK stands for Technology, Education, Knowledge.
 AARP TEK workshops are fun, free, and hands-on learning events that teach older adults how to safely and effectively use personal technology devices, engage with social media platforms and access online resources.

 - SeniorNet - SeniorNet Learning Centers offer computer skills classes specifically designed for adults 50 and older.
 The page "Find a Learning Center" provides information about its programs in the United States, Japan, Malaysia and Sweden (SeniorNet).

 - A Platform for Aging in Place: The Increasing Potential of High-Speed Internet Connectivity - This report, by the AARP Public Policy Institute, discusses how the delivery of information and communication services over a high-speed Internet connection increase the potential for older adults to live independently, safely and comfortably in their own homes.

 - For more AARP resources on Communication and Information, visit their website.

 - Typography for Visually Impaired People - These notes sum up research and experience in designing paper

 documents for visually impaired people (textmatters.com).

 - Making Your Word Documents Accessible - The right to accessibility extends to accessing electronic documents

-in formats which work correctly with assistive technologies, such as special computer hardware and software designed to help those with accessibility challenges.
-(MNSCU)
+in formats that work correctly with assistive technologies including special computer hardware and software that is designed to help those with accessibility challenges (MNSCU).

 - E-Text: An Introduction to Alternative Format - Materials that are developed employing Universal Design for Learning (UDL) principles benefit all people, especially those with disabilities.
-People may ultimately need their information in Braille, audio, text-to-speech, or DAISY talking books.
-With flexible electronic materials, creating these alternate formats becomes quicker and easier.
-(Colorado State University)
+People may ultimately need their information in Braille, audio, text-to-speech, or DAISY (Digital Accessibility Information System) talking books.
+With flexible electronic materials, creating these alternate formats becomes quicker and easier (Colorado State University).